 The storm is so powerful that forecasters are calling it "the strongest ever recorded in the Western hemisphere," according to the Associated Press.
 The National Oceanic and Atmospheric Administration (NOAA), hurricane hunters who are flying through the storm, and an international fleet of satellites are keeping close tabs on the situation.
 The above image is a composite of several images taken by EUMETSAT weather satellites around 1 a.m.
 EDT on Friday, October 23, 2015.
+Because it was taken in the dark, it's 100% not true-to-life: It's infrared weather data layered on top of NASA's "blue marble" satellite images.
 The following image is a composite made in daylight by NOAA satellites.

 Hurricane hunters who are flying through Patricia are reporting sustained winds of 200 mph and even stronger gusts.
 NOAAHurricane Patricia's projected path as of 8 a.m.
 Washington state wildfires rage on, leaving 3 firefighters dead, 4 injured.
 Wildfires continue to rage in Washington State this week, as two towns were evacuated in the eastern part of the state due to direct threat from the fires.
 Governor Jay Inslee also announced yesterday that three firefighters have perished while fighting the blaze, and an additional four were injured near the eastern Washington town of Twisp.
 The Washington state Department of Natural Resources reportedly told Seattle’s KING5 News that the Twisp fire exploded from 1,500 to 16,000 acres last night and officials are expecting the worst.
 The fire that forced Twisp residents to travel south for refuge is one of several wildfires burning in the eastern part of the state this week, which largely consists of prairie-like terrain.